dreamgrove/dreamgrove/content/feral/compendium.md

 ### Class Tree Talents for Raid.

 - *Coming soon with specific boss builds.
-- <br> For now: remember to take {{< spell 29166 "Innervate" >}}!!
+- For now: remember to take {{< spell 29166 "Innervate" >}}!!
 You can cast in Cat Form now, and your healers will need it as the Rashok healer trinket has been nerfed.

 ## Dungeon Talents
 [Standard M+](https://www.wowhead.com/ptr-2/talent-calc/druid/feral/DARAUEEBCQJCFVUExhUQBBOVRURRQVFVYRVBQCFU)